ekomurcu/terrorism-analysis/README.md

 ====================================
 # Introduction
 Course Project for CS210 Introduction to Data Science Course in Sabancı University, 2018-2019 Spring.
-More informatio can be found in https://cs210proposal.home.blog/2019/04/02/cs210-final-project-proposal/
+More information can be found in https://cs210proposal.home.blog/2019/04/02/cs210-final-project-proposal/

 # Execution (using source code)
 Go to project directory where `README.md` and `LICENCE` files are located.
 Run the following command.